Keeping Up With Meghan & Harry Just Got That Much Harder

 Meghan and Harry eschewing the predicted IG influencer route doesn't necessarily mean that you won't see them online in any capacity — financially-independent citizens have to make money, too.
 Rather than being influencers in the traditional sense, the pair is devoting their energy to the budding Archewell empire and all of its projects.

 As part of Archewell Productions, they've signed deals with multi-million dollar deals with both Disney and Netflix, and Archewell Audio will be officially launched via a Spotify podcast.
-Additionally, the Archewell Foundation will work to fund and partner with import nonprofit organizations fueling social change around the work.
+Additionally, the Archewell Foundation will work to fund and partner with import nonprofit organisations fuelling social change around the work.

 Suffice to say, Meghan and Harry might be too busy taking over the world to run an Instagram page right now.
 At least we'll have the podcast and the roughly fifty million projects they have lined up.